openstack/manila/doc/source/devref/api_microversion_dev.rst

-The reason why we are so strict on contract is that we'd like application writers to be able to know, for sure, what the contract is at every microversion in Manila.
+The reason why we are so strict on contract is that we'd like application writers to be able to know, for sure, what the contract is at every microversion in manila.
 If they do not, they will need to write conditional code in their application to handle ambiguities.

 When in doubt, consider application authors.
-If it would work with no client side changes on both Manila versions, you probably don't need a microversion.
+If it would work with no client side changes on both manila versions, you probably don't need a microversion.
 If, on the other hand, there is any ambiguity, a microversion is probably needed.